 There are several website categories that you don’t want your name, face, or business attached to.
 These include:

-People search sites allow strangers to look up personal information like your address, telephone number, email address, and more.
+People search sites allow strangers to view personal information like your home address, telephone number, email address, and more.
 This can be extremely irritating, and if your personal information is up on the internet, salespeople can access it and use it to contact you against your will.

-Public Record and Background Search sites
+Public Record and Background Search Sites

-The only reason for these sites to exist is so that angry lovers can post demeaning or incriminating material on them and mar their ex’s internet reputation.
-Such sites are also notorious for extortion, offering “removal” for hundreds if not thousands – of dollars.
+The only reason for these sites to exist is so that angry lovers can post demeaning or incriminating material to mar their ex’s internet and in-person reputation.
+These sites are also notorious for extortion, offering “removal” for hundreds – if not thousands – of dollars.

-Due to the obscene amount of traffic on these sites, they rise very quickly in the Google rankings and it’s likely a mugshot will be one of the first results for you if you’ve ever gotten one.
+Due to the obscene amount of traffic on these sites, they rise very quickly in the Google’s rankings and it’s likely a mugshot will be one of the first results for your name if you’ve ever gotten one.
 This can be extremely damaging, and you’ll want to remove it as soon as possible!

-These are more common for businesses and business owners.
-Many people will run a Google check on a business before conducting deals with companies, and if the company shows up on a complaint site, this is bad news.
-Complaint sites don’t have to tell true stories, either – it's possible that a competitor is trying to undermine your business on a complaint site!
+Most people in 2018 (over 90%) will google a business before buying from them, and if the company shows up on a complaint site, it’s bad news.
+Complaint sites don’t have to tell true stories, either.
+In todays’ competitive industry, a competitor might try to undermine your business on a complaint site!

-How do you get your personal details Off of the above mentioned web sites?
+How do you get your personal details Off of the above-mentioned websites?

 Privacy Policies and Removal Requests

-Third Party Removal Services
+Third-Party Removal Services

 Keep Your Social Media Profiles Clean

 Social media has been a worldwide revolution, and almost everyone uses it, but many people are extremely careless with it.
-If you post incriminating pictures of yourself on the internet, it will likely come back to haunt you.
+If you post incriminating pictures of yourself on the internet, it’s likely going to come back to haunt you.

-If social networking sites have caused you problems in the past, consider taking a break from social media.
+TIP: If social networking sites have caused you problems in the past, consider taking a break from social media.
 You don’t want to accidentally make things worse.

 Clean Up Your Search Results on Bing and Other Search Engines?

 While Google is the heavy-hitter in the world of search engines, Bing and other search engines have a significant amount of users as well.
 For example, users of Windows phones are automatically directed to Bing when they do a mobile search, which means they don’t even see Google’s front page.

 For the majority of other search engines standard removal will work the same way.
 All will have a way for you to contact them and request that information be removed.
 However, if the information isn’t a social security number or something of that nature, it’s unlikely the search engine will take any action.

 Third party companies like InternetReputation.com can assist with the removal of content from choice search engines other than Google, as well.

-Monitor Your Name to Maintain a Clean Reputation and Protect Your Privacy Online
+Monitor, Your Name to Maintain a Clean Reputation and Protect Your Privacy Online

-With monitoring services, you’ll be able to address the issue right away.
-InternetReputation.com offers reputation monitoring and privacy protection services that can help you protect and defend your online reputation.
+With monitoring services, you’ll be able to address any new issues right away.
+InternetReputation.com offers reputation monitoring and privacy protection services that help you protect and defend your online reputation for just this reason.
 The Monitoring & Private Protection services can help keep your internet reputation clean!

 With us on your side, you can rest assured that we’re monitoring your reputation and keeping it under control.
-We can help you rehabilitate and manage your online reputation.
-Our services will keep results for your name clean and ensure only the best info about you is seen on the World Wide Web.
+We can help you rehabilitate and manage your online reputation, and our services will keep results for your name clean so only the best info about you is seen on the web.